mmcclimon/mcclimon.org/content/bio.md

 When not at his day job, he serves the Senior Editorial Assistant for *Music Theory Online* and watches a lot of television.
 Michael lives in Philadelphia with his wife, Carolyn.
-They're very sad about having recently lost their cat Olivia, and thankful they still have Matilda.
+They're both sad about having recently lost both of their very old cats, Olivia and Matilda.

 {{< raw >}}
 <div id="bioPics">